GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/03.101-200/06.151-160/02.Jesus,-and-Shall-It-Ever-Be/docs.md

 He was despised and afflicted,
 Homeless, rejected and poor.

+Refrain:
+Tell me the story of Jesus,
+Write on my heart every word.
+Tell me the story most precious,
+Sweetest that ever was heard.

 3.
 Tell of the cross where they nailed Him,
 Writhing in anguish and pain.